 WITH CONSCIOUS CONSUMPTION

 At the heart of Socko is a fundamentally great pair of socks.
-Designed, sourced and made in the UK, from Elsa the knitter, to Caroline the linker, to Brian the woodturner, we know all of our producers personally and can ensure that they are paid properly for their skills.
+Designed, sourced and made in the UK, from Elsa the knitter, to Caroline the linker, to Liz the woodturner, we know all of our producers personally and can ensure that they are paid properly for their skills.
 We craft yarn that is no longer serving a purpose into socks to be worn for years.

 EXTENDING THE ACTIVE LIFE OF CLOTHING